octree-gva/Zeitline/docs/documentation/installation.md

 section: documentation
 ---

-If you use NPM or Yarn, you can simply install Zeitline like that:
+If you use NPM or Yarn, you can simply install Zeitline with:

 ```
 npm install zeitline